Alexis Ohanian on paternity leave, parenting with Serena, and perfecting his dad jokes

 Alexis Ohanian: I’ve been talking about paid family leave since I was just about to go on it myself a couple of years ago and continued after I got to spend those crucial months with my wife and daughter.
 That’s when I started to meet with other allies who had been fighting for this to become federal policy in the United States, which is the last country in the developed world without a paid family leave policy.

-Only 1 out of 5 dads in the U.S. have access to paid leave, and far fewer have the ability to take it, and we want to change that.
+Only one out of five dads in the U.S. have access to paid leave, and far fewer have the ability to take it, and we want to change that.
 Dove Men+Care reached out because they have a long history of supporting dads, and saw this as an opportunity to put their money where their values are.
 Originally they put up a $1 million fund, and 30,000 people applied for the chance to get funding so they could take paternity leave, even though their companies didn’t offer it.

 Now we’re looking toward October when I’ll put on a suit, go down to Washington, meet with folks on the left and the right, in the House and the Senate, and hopefully bring 100,000 signatures on this pledge to show just how many Americans care about this issue.
 We’re also building a community in a Facebook group, Advocates for Paternity Leave, to share funny GIFs but also to organize, get more people to sign the pledge, and encourage them to reach out to their representatives.